Mariners no match for powerful Angels

 Sheffield’s second inning was very smooth with three ground-ball outs to shortstop.

-But his started to fall apart in an interminable, pitch-filled third inning where eight Angels’ hitters came to the plate.
+But his outing started to fall apart in an interminable, pitch-filled third inning where eight Angels’ hitters came to the plate.

 A leadoff walk to Tommy La Stella and a passed ball started the problems.
 After striking out Max Stassi, Taylor Ward, the No. 9 hitter, dumped a RBI single into enter on a 1-2 slider that was at the bottom of the strike zone.
 David Fletcher followed with a single.
 With runners on the corners, Sheffield threw a beautiful slider to Mike Trout’s back foot to strike him out swinging.
 But a missed strike call on a check swing from Anthony Rendon led to a walk to load the bases.